Highly effective data teams

 Metrics heavily summarize and simplify reality — disposing of its many details in order to handle complexity.
 This highly simplified version of reality is used to inform decisions.
 Business processes and ML models are built such that the value of a metric is maximized or minimized.
 It’s an important responsibility.

 Metric design is an opportunity to build relationships with stakeholders, review data quality, and understand the business.
-The success of a data team is based upon the relationships, trust, and intuition the team gains, and also the data quality control processes they implement in this part of the work.
+The success of a data team relies upon the relationships, trust, and intuition the team gains, and the quality control processes they implement in this part of the work.

 Effective data teams are the voice of the customer.
 A successful business needs happy customers.
-Hurried launches, short-term wins, and bugs that a team can get away with, decay the product and consequently the brand.
+Low quality releases, short-term wins, and bugs the team can get away with, decay the product and consequently the brand.

 Seek first to understand, then to be understood.